 Uncomment and edit the #cell apn set internet line as instructed.
 If the username and password have been specified then add lines for the username and password instructions too.
 All the data setting lines are optional, if your carrier does not specify the username or password, then do not add a line to set them.

-## Cell ## # # 'CELL APN SET custom.apn' sets APN to custom.apn # 'CELL APN CLEAR' uses no APN # 'CELL APN AUTO' attempts automatic setting of APN (default) # 'CELL USER WEB' # 'CELL PASS WEB' # cell apn set orange.fr cell username orange cell password orange #
+## Cell ## # # 'CELL APN SET custom.apn' sets APN to custom.apn # 'CELL APN CLEAR' uses no APN # 'CELL APN AUTO' attempts automatic setting of APN (default) # 'CELL USER WEB' Sets the user name # 'CELL PASS WEB' Sets the password # cell apn set orange.fr cell user orange cell pass orange #

 Adding data settings to apns-user.xml

 This file contains a list of XML <APN> tags that look like this;

 Copy and paste this as a new <APN> tag, then edit to put in the new carrier details.

 <apn carrier="Orange France" mcc="208" mnc="01" apn="orange.fr" user="orange" password="orange" type="default"/>

 You can call the carrier anything you want, but best practice is to use the carrier name, followed by the country.

 When editing the apns-user.xml file, it is highly recommended to check the MCC and MNC settings at www.mcc-mnc.com/.
 Many carriers operate more than one network, which means they have more than one MNC number.
 In this case, multiple entries will need to be placed into apns-user.xml.